DSACMS/npd_csviper/ReadMe.md

 # npd_csviper

-npd_csviper is a command-line tool that automates the process of analyzing CSV files and generating SQL scripts and Python programs to load the data into relational databases.
+npd_csviper is a command-line tool that automates the process of analyzing CSV files and generating SQL scripts and Python programs to load the data into PostgreSQL databases.
 It is designed to allow AI tools to reliably accomplish this task without incurring substantial data pipeline debt.

 This is *not* a project that imports CSV files.
 It is a project that generates programs which import CSV files.

 ## Approach and Purpose